eZcheeeZ/It-Is-Finished.github.io/README.md

 <body>
     <h1>Can I ask you two questions?</h1>

-    <p>On a scale from 1 to 10, 1 being not so sure and 10 being absolutely certain, if you died right now how certain are you that you'd go to Heaven?</p>
+    <p>On a scale from 1 to 10, 1 being not so sure and 10 being absolutely certain, how certain are you that you'd go to Heaven if you died right now?</p>
     <input type="range" id="certainty" min="1" max="10" value="5">
     <p id="certaintyLabel">5</p>